Ireland Residency by Investment – Start-up Ireland

 - Must prove lawful sources for the funds invested

-- Must have the education/relevant work experience / proven positive track record in the same or closely related field of work as the Business Plan of the Company and the job role identified and that qualifies under the Highly Skilled Occupation List
+- Must have the education/ relevant work experience/ proven positive track record in the same or closely related field of work as the business plan of the company.
+The job role identified should also qualify under the Highly Skilled Occupation List

-- While in the Ireland, the applicant can only work for the company till PR is issued
+- While in Ireland, the applicant can work only for the said company till the PR is issued

-- The applicant will need to demonstrate basic English language
+- The applicant will need to demonstrate basic knowledge of the English language

 - Startup Ireland team member or Startup Ireland mentor pool